What Is The Difference Between FOB and CIF?

 International shipping agreements between buyer and seller help answer these questions in a legally binding way.
-The International Commerce Terms (Incoterms) of CIF and FOB determine who assumes responsibility and liability for the goods at a given point along the transport line.
+The International Commerce Terms (Incoterms) of Cost Insurance and Freight and Freight On Board determine who assumes responsibility and liability for the goods at a given point along the transport line.

 What Is FOB?

 FOB refers to “free on board” or “freight on board.”
 FOB terms have two parts: Origin or Destination and Collect or Prepaid.

 - FOB Origin means that the buyer assumes the title of the goods at the point of origin.
 The moment that the shipper loads the goods onto the freight carrier, the buyer is responsible for the goods.